Rose Luckin: Students, Teachers And Parents Working Together Are The Future Of Education

 What would be the most exciting learning environment?

-One where learners were free to explore, but had support to make the most of that exploration.
+One where learners were free to explore but had to support to make the most of that exploration.
 Where they weren’t constantly required to complete tests.
 Where their contribution was valued, and they were aware that their contribution was valued.

 Where you would have groups of learners and teachers working together to explore their own learning and how problems could be solved and solutions achieved.